Julius Shulman: Film

 Huell Howser Productions, in association with KCET/Los Angeles, featured Shulman in Julius Shulman – Palm Springs.

 Shulman was the subject of a 2008 documentary film, Visual Acoustics: The Modernism of Julius Shulman.
 The film, directed by Eric Bricker and narrated by Dustin Hoffman, explores Shulman's life and work.
 It discusses how Shulman's images helped to shape the careers of influential 20th-century architects, including Frank Lloyd Wright, Richard Neutra and John Lautner.
-The film won the 2009 Palm Springs International Film Festival Audience Award for Best Documentary Feature as well as awards at the Austin Film Festival, Newport Beach Film Festival and the Lone Star International Film Festival.
+The film won the 2009 Palm Springs International Film Festival Audience Award for Best Documentary Feature, as well as awards at the Austin Film Festival, the Newport Beach Film Festival, and the Lone Star International Film Festival.
 The film was released theatrically by Arthouse Films across the U.S. late 2009 through early 2010.

 Death and honors

 In 1987, the Shulman House was designated a Cultural Heritage Monument by the city of Los Angeles.
 Shulman himself had a Golden Palm Star on the Palm Springs Walk of Stars dedicated to him in 2006.

 He died at his home in Los Angeles, California on July 15, 2009; he was 98 years old.
 He was buried at Hillside Memorial Park Cemetery in Culver City, California.